LucasJMO/E6Plus/classes/Barbarian.md

 **Illiteracy**: Barbarians are the only characters who do not automatically know how to read and write.
 A barbarian may spend 2 skill points to gain the ability to read and write all languages he is able to speak.
 Any other character who gains a barbarian level does not lose the literacy he or she already had.

 **Rage**(Ex): Once per day per two class levels a barbarian can enter rage.
-In a rage, a barbarian temporarily gains +4 Strength, +4 Constitution, +2 morale bonus on Will saves, +1 to their damage reduction, regeneration 1, and an additional +10 to their land speed, but he takes a -2 penalty to Armor Class.
+In a rage, a barbarian temporarily gains +4 Strength, +4 Constitution, +2 morale bonus on Will saves, regeneration 1, and an additional +10 to their land speed, but he takes a -2 penalty to Armor Class.
 Rage lasts for a number of rounds equal to 3 + the barbarian's new Constitution modifier.
 A barbarian may prematurely end his rage, additionally if his rage would end he may use a free action to immediately transition into another rage.

 Because of regeneration, damage a barbarian takes while raging is treated as nonlethal damage, and healed at a rate of 1 hit point per round.
 Damage taken before entering a rage is treated normally, and any nonlethal damage remaining when a barbarian exits rage is converted to lethal damage.